 We meet Wednesday mornings at the Sub Rosa Cafe at 703 Pacific Ave. (downtown Santa Cruz) 11 AM to 1 PM.
 Free beverage.
-Food Not Bombs meets at 4 PM- 5:30 PM near the steps of the main Santa Cruz Post Office on Saturdays where HUFFsters lurk..
+Food Not Bombs serves 4 PM- 5:30 PM near the steps of the main Santa Cruz Post Office on Saturdays and Sundays where HUFFsters often lurk...
 HUFF activists often gather informally 5-7 PM at Calvary Episcopal Church (the "Red Church") at Lincoln and Cedar in Santa Cruz every week at the homeless meal.
 Join us.

 To add your thoughts and info - click "Leave a Reply" at the end of the article and leave your comment.
 Comments are monitored and may be moved to our "bigot's basement" section if too salty.
 We only discard ads and real spam; abusive and off-topic comments can be found in the basement.
 Other stories including an archive of HUFF e-mailed stories can be found on the HUFF blog [access below].